octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ## High-level languages for Tezos smart contracts implementations
 Michelson is a low-level stack-based language.
 Therefore its adoption is quite limited because most developers won't take time to learn it.
 Many Michelson *compilers* have been developed to avoid this friction and led to many high-level languages closer to developers habits: [*SmartPy*](/smartpy) (inspired by *Python*); [*LIGO*](/ligo) (inspired by *Camel* and *Pascal*); or [*Morley*](https://serokell.io/project-morley) (framework).

-Depending on the high-level language used, a smart contract deployment also defines its *entrypoints* using the complex type.
+Depending on the high-level language used, a smart contract deployment also defines its *entrypoints* using the complex **Parameter Type**.
 These are special functions used to dispatch invocations of the smart contract.
 Each entrypoint is in charge of triggering an instruction.
-Below is the same example as before, abstracting the complex type:
+Below is the same example as before, abstracting the complex Parameter Type:

 ![](../../static/img/tezos-basics/invoke_smart_contract.svg)
 <small className="figure">FIGURE 3: Call of a smart contract triggering its entrypoints, code, and modifying its storage's state</small>

+Each type and position of a parameter in the list (or tupple) allows to define an entrypoint (a function).
+For instance, in our example, there are two parameters, hence two types.
+Both types are integers (to increase or decrease a value).
+Because the type is the same, its position (left, right, or index number) determines which entrypoint is correct.
+It could be:
+- Left type: "Increment" entrypoint
+- Right type: "Decrement" entrypoint

+Below is another illustration of this process:

 ![](../../static/img/tezos-basics/tezos_smart_contract_deploy_invoke.svg)
 <small className="figure">FIGURE 4: Deployment and call of a Tezos smart contract with high-level languages.</small>